virtual-barcade/minesweeper-react-client/README.md

 game.cellIsFlagged(/* row */, /* column */); /* --> boolean */
 ```

-Return true if cell is flagged and false if not.
+Returns true if cell is flagged and false if not.